The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 All rooms need focal points.
-Area rugs, furniture, light fixtures, art, molding and trim can serve as these points, and anchor and define spaces.
-Focal points need to be planned out from the beginning, before construction begins.
-This is why it’s so important to work with a designer, who can visualize furniture and dimension from a flat plan.
+Area rugs, furniture, light fixtures, art, molding, and trim can serve as these points and anchor and define spaces.
+Focal points need to be planned out from the beginning before construction begins.
+This is why working with a designer who can visualize furniture and dimensions from a flat plan is so important.

 Preserving Spaciousness and Boundaries

 Cased openings, glass walls, French doors, and interior windows preserve openness and light while providing boundaries and wall space for furniture or art.